 - Add the cold water to the crumble mix and using your hands, mix all the ingredients together letting the water absorb into the crumble mix allowing it to form a soft pastry ball.
 If the pastry is still too dry and crumbly, just add a little more water a few drops at a time until the pastry is tacky but doesn’t stick to your hands.

-- Split the pastry in half and set one half of it to one side for the time being.
+- Split the pastry in half and set one half to one side for the time being.

 - Trim off any pastry hanging over the sides of the pie dish with a sharp knife to neaten.